ARPACK

 -L/gpfs/research/software/intel/mkl/lib/intel64 -lmkl_intel_lp64 -lmkl_core -lmkl_sequential -lpthread -lm -lmkl_blas95_lp64 -lmkl_lapack95_lp64

-To run some simple examples provided by the ARPACK developers, first create two directories to hold the serial and parallel example files, respectively.
-Run the following commands:
+To run some simple examples provided by the ARPACK developers,

 # copy serial and parallel examples to your home directories